+Description

-Criteria Description ECL estimates The Bank measures expected credit losses of a financial instrument in a way that it reflects an amount are an unbiased that is determined by evaluating a range of possible outcomes. and probability Three ECL figures are therefore calculated for each account (moderate estimate, best-case estimate weighted amount and worse case ECLs) and a probability-weighted to arrive at a single ECL impairment for each account.
+The Bank measures expected credit losses of a financial instrument in a way that it reflects an amount that is determined by evaluating a range of possible outcomes.

+Three ECL figures are therefore calculated for each account (moderate estimate, best-case estimate and worse case ECLs) and a probability-weighted to arrive at a single ECL impairment for each account.